fluxcd/website/content/en/flagger/tutorials/cilium-progressive-delivery.md

 ----
 ## Bootstrap

-Flagger takes a Kubernetes deployment and optionally a horizontal pod autoscaler \(HPA\), then creates a series of objects \(Kubernetes deployments, ClusterIP services, Istio destination rules and virtual services\).
+Flagger takes a Kubernetes deployment and optionally a horizontal pod autoscaler \(HPA\), then creates a series of objects \(Kubernetes deployments, ClusterIP services, HTTPRoutes for the Gateway\).
 These objects expose the application inside the mesh and drive the canary analysis and promotion.

-Create a test namespace with Istio sidecar injection enabled:
+Create a test namespace:

 ```bash
 kubectl create ns test